Access Request Form

-Show opening times are 12 noon to 8pm with a last entry time of 6:30pm on both days.
+Show opening times are 1pm to 9pm with a last entry time of 8:30pm on both days.

 For visitors requiring wheelchair accessible loos or access to baby changing facilities, there are a many provisions available.

-We have 16 of wheelchair accessible toilets located evenly across the show site with one located at each medical point, as well as the Main Stage viewing platform.
-Stewards and/or medical staff are on hand at each point with radar keys/fobs to assist you.
+We have an even distribution of wheelchair accessible toilets located evenly across the show site with one located at each medical point, as well as the Main Stage viewing platform.

 The door width of each toilet is suitable for wheelchair access (2ft 9″ x 6ft 7″ / 0.84m x 1.9m) and each toilet comes with a handrail plus an easy locking rotary door latch indicator system.